ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 ### StageL

+#### Overview

+A simple programming language should be provided for easily writing portable algorithms to be transpiled to and used by programs in other languages.
+The name "StageL" comes from calling it a "staging language" (which refers to its being a tool for developing the main EITE software, which should provide a more complete language).
+This project was inspired by the ugly code that resulted when I tried to write using these principles directly in JavaScript, needing a lot of easy-to-mess-up boilerplate code and awkward notation (largely because it is not strongly typed).

+#### Design goals
+- Imperative language.
+Trivial to implement, learn, and read; extremely portable.
+- Provide function calls, arrays, strings, numbers, booleans, and operators for these types with strict typing.
+Objects and first-class functions are out of scope for this language.
+- Commonly used more complex constructs, such as arbitrary-precision numbers and associative arrays, should be offered as abstractions implemented within StageL as part of a common library of reference code.
+- Implemented as a transpiler that accepts a file as input and produces a file in the target language as output.
+- Have an implementation of itself using itself, to provide testing and portability of the language.
+- Have an implementation in Bash.
+- Should probably transpile to (at least) JavaScript, C, Java, Bash, PHP, WebAssembly, Microsoft CIL, Lisp, x86 assembly, and Python, in roughly that order of priority.
+(JavaScript is desired as soon as possible for work on the main EITE software; C and Java should follow soon thereafter for their portability; the other languages are nice to have to cover a diverse range of development environments, and additionally, in the case of CIL/x86 assembly/Lisp, of providing interesting challenges in ensuring that the language really is easily portable due to their difference from the others.)
+- Focus on simplicity and portability: it should purely be an algorithm representation format, without input/output capabilities.
+StageL is for implementing the algorithms of a program once, and having it be available in various languages.
+Things such as input/output and native calls should be provided as an API specification for the StageL source file: at the top of the file, it should declare all the implementation-dependent functions that it requires; these would then be provided separately by the programmer and/or by a set of functions provided with StageL for each target language.
+- All input/output to/from/within the language takes the form of functions.
+All code must be in a function, with declared parameters, parameter types, variables needed, and return type.
+(The expense of the simple type system is that changing return values would break functions' API, since "out" parameters and/or pointers would not be available, but this should allow the code to be simple and readable, which is a priority for this language.)
+- Output files should retain the structure and comments of the input files, thereby retaining readability as far as the target language permits.
+- All behavior should be specified.
+Ambiguous programs should be impossible to write knowing the specification, and (as far as possible) the meaning of a program should be obvious and unambiguous _without_ the language specification.
+Programs that do not match the specification exactly should be entirely rejected, rather than produce warnings or have a best guess of its meaning made.

 ### EITE document formats

 There are two conceptually significant document formats for storing EITE data.
 Both formats consist of a sequence of Dcs.
 The simpler format would be a simple list of Dcs, similar to a character-based text encoding.
 The more complex format (the "EITE Language") would be a traditional programming language.
 The two formats should share a one-to-one equivalency for a given document, and merely be different ways of representing that document.